 Avoid Problems with Regular Preventive Care

 Cavities and gum disease are two of the most common dental problems faced by kids and adults alike.
-Nearly 90 percent of adults will struggle with cavities, and millions of Americans are estimated to struggle with gum disease, a chronic condition that can have negative effects on one’s entire body, beyond just the smile.
+Nearly 90 percent of adults will struggle with cavities, and millions of Americans are estimated to struggle with gum problems, a chronic condition that can have negative effects on one’s entire body, beyond just the smile.

 Fortunately these and many other dental issues are largely preventable with proper dental care.